 - 1. Complete sufficient credits to meet the total required graduate semester hours within six years of enrollment.
 Students may petition for a single one-year extension. - 2.
-Complete at least 42 total graduate semester hours at Graceland University within one of the three degree emphases: 1) Nutrition, 2) Performance, or 3) Wellness. - Students seeking more than one emphasis must complete all required core curriculum courses totaling 30 semester hours including one internship or thesis and the additional 12 semester hours for each emphasis desired. - 3.
+Complete at least 33 total graduate semester hours at Graceland University within one of the two degree concentrations: 1) Sport Nutrition and Performance or 2) Health and Wellness Promotion. - 3.
 Earned a final course grade of B or better in every course. - 4.
-Satisfactorily complete the required internship or master's thesis. - 5.
-Fulfilled all financial obligations to Graceland University. - 6.
+Satisfactorily complete the required internship or master's thesis.

+- 5. Fulfilled all financial obligations to Graceland University. - 6.
 Filed an application for graduation with the Office of the Registrar at least 6 months prior to the anticipated graduation date.